TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

 ttnctl gateways can be used to manage gateways.

+### ttnctl gateways collaborators

+gateways collaborators can be used to manage the collaborators of a gateway.

+#### ttnctl gateways collaborators add

+gateways collaborators add can be used to add a collaborator to a gateway.
+Available rights are: gateway:settings, gateway:collaborators, gateway:delete, gateway:location, gateway:status, gateway:owner, gateway:messages

+**Usage:** `ttnctl gateways collaborators add [AppID] [Username] [Rights...]`

+#### ttnctl gateways collaborators delete

+gateways collaborators delete can be used to delete a collaborator from a gateway.

+**Usage:** `ttnctl gateways collaborators delete [AppID] [Username]`

 ### ttnctl gateways delete

 ttnctl gateways delete can be used to delete a gateway